Table of Contents

 Even though it involves borrowing money, purchase order financing is not a loan.
-You can always turn your open purchase orders into cash if you’re having financial difficulties.
-Additionally, you may get a loan for all your expenses without having to worry about making monthly payments.
+A small business owner can always turn your open purchase orders into cash if you have financial difficulties.
+Additionally, business owner may get a loan for all their expenses without having to worry about making monthly payments.

 You do not need to provide a personal guarantee

-Commonly, a personal guarantee is required when a firm borrows money.
+Commonly, a personal guarantee is required when a firm borrows money with asset-based lending.
 This implies that the lender may confiscate your personal assets if the company cannot repay the debt.
-Non-recourse financing is an option for certain POs.
+Non-recourse invoice financing is a good option for certain POs.
 The lender takes on the risk if the buyer can’t pay for the products.
 Each financial institution is different in this regard.

 It is very easy to qualify

 Suppose a company owner has trouble getting a loan authorized promptly.
 In that case, purchase order financing may be a viable option.
 Loans based on purchase orders are often simpler to get.
 You may use the purchase order as security for a loan.